• Skip to primary navigation

 • Preheat the oven to 350F.

 • Pour the peaches and the syrup into an 8×8 baking pan.
+Make sure to use one whole can with the syrup and one can without the syrup in this dessert.
 Top it with the cake mix, and gently press down with your hand.

 • Evenly distribute the butter on top, sprinkle with a little cinnamon, and bake for 45 minutes.
 Remove from the oven and let it cool for 5-10 minutes then serve with a scoop or two of vanilla ice cream.